Teaching Hills About Sustainable Pet Nutrition

 Hills seem more intent on promoting all their meat-based foods rather than focussing on sustainability which would possibly mean a decrease in their profits as they compete with all the other large corporates for their share of the market and the heavily subsidised byproducts of the meat and fish-based industry are much cheaper to buy and easy to sell!

-The Hills rep attended the Provet Nutrition course along with Just Be Kind and mentioned this insect-based food (only available in the US), and we applaud them for trying to be more sustainable, but they add a type of fish called pollock which they say is a wild caught Alaskan fish!
+The Hills rep attended the Provet Nutrition course along with Just Be Kind and mentioned this insect-based food shown below (only available in the US), and we applaud them for trying to be more sustainable, but they add a type of fish called pollock which they say is a wild caught Alaskan fish!

 Hills insect-based food with a fish called pollock

-This is very concerning as an addition to the food, as we badly need to protect our oceans when there are perfect plant-based and algal alternatives which Mike Davies also spoke of in the course! (and we have available to buy on our Just Be Kind site, and for vets to see such as Hannah Capon in the image below who runs CAM or Canine Arthritis Management in the UK and works with thousands of owners treating arthritis in dogs.
-She was very interested in our Omega 3 daily rich in EPA for dogs' joints!)
+(And we have available to buy on our Just Be Kind site, and for vets to see such as Hannah Capon in the image below who runs CAM or Canine Arthritis Management in the UK and works with thousands of owners treating arthritis in dogs.
+Our Omega 3 daily rich in EPA is a breakthrough for dogs' joints!)

-Dr Mike Davies also spoke of increasing interest and development in plant-based cat foods with a Hills study as shown in the slide below that shows how adding plant-proteins to a cat food actually INCREASES the digestibility of the proteins!
+Dr Arielle Griffiths with Hannah Capon from Canine Arthritis Management at Dr Mike Davies Provet Nutrition CourseDr Mike Davies also spoke of increasing interest and development in plant-based cat foods with a Hills study as shown in the slide below that shows how adding plant-proteins to a cat food actually INCREASES the digestibility of the proteins (study actually done by Hills)!

 Dr Mike davies shows how increasing digestibility